 Photo 3: Unrealized Jajinci memorial concepts from the 1978 competition.
 Kolacio & Radovani's is in the upper left

-Then in April of 1978, a second design competition was held, organized by the Belgrade City Assembly, in order to again attempt to select a memorial design solution for Jajinci.
+Then in April of 1978, a third monument design competition was held, organized by the Belgrade City Assembly, in order to again attempt to select a memorial design solution for Jajinci.
 The selection committee in charge of this competition was presided over by Belgrade League of Communists leader Dušan Gligorijević.
-Many of some of the most prominent designers, sculptors and architects of Yugoslavia submitted proposals for the competition, including Bogdan Bogdanović, Dušan Džamonja and Mihajlo Mitrović (Photo 3) In this second round, the winning design in this competition was again the entry put forward by Kolacio & Radovani, who re-submitted their proposal from 1956.
+Many of some of the most prominent designers, sculptors and architects of Yugoslavia submitted proposals for the competition, including Bogdan Bogdanović, Dušan Džamonja and Mihajlo Mitrović (Photo 5) In this third competition round, the winning entry was again the submission put forward by Kolacio & Radovani, who re-submitted their proposal from 1956.
 However, yet again, logistical and financial complications prevented this winning proposal from being constructed.
-A third round of the competition was held just a few years later in 1980, also presided over by Gligorijević.
+A forth round of the competition was held just a few years later in 1980, also presided over by Gligorijević.
 Not surprisingly, Kolacio & Radovani did not participate in this third competition.
-Of the submitted proposals for the 1980 round (Photo 4), the grand prize was awarded to Slovenian architect Marko Mušić.
+Of the submitted proposals for the 1980 round (Photo 6), the grand prize was awarded to Slovenian architect Marko Mušić.
 But just as in previous competitions, this design was again never physically conceived or constructed for reasons similar to those that Kolacio & Radovani encountered.

-Yet, in the mid-1980s, the monument selection committee made the decision to, despite all previous competitions and submitted proposals, to do a commission a sculptural solution for the project from Serbian designer Vojin Stojić.
-The reason that all previous competition winners were disregarded and a commission for the work was made directly with Stojić is not exactly clear.
+Through all of this contention and confusion, in the mid-1980s, the monument selection committee made the decision to, despite all previous competitions and submitted proposals, to commission a sculptural solution for the Jajinci project from Serbian designer Vojin Stojić.
+The reason that all previous competition winners were disregarded and a personal invitation for the work was made directly to Stojić is not exactly clear.
 Assisting Stojić with engineering and architectural details for this concept were Zorin Obradović, Dr. Sava Vukelić and Miroslav Mijušković.
 It is thought that the entry by Stojić was given final approval because it employed much more conventional symbolism and than some of the other past proposals, and was more minimal in construction scope.

 Currently, the spomenik complex and memorial park at Jajinci are in very good condition, with the majority of the sculptural elements in adequate shape and the grounds and landscaping in a well kept order.
 Neither the monument nor the complex itself seem to have been victimized by the violence, neglect or damage visited upon many other memorial sites across the Balkans during the Yugoslav Wars.
 The site still sees many thousands of visitors a year, while large commemorative and remembrance ceremonies are still held here annually.
 There has been some controversy in recent years, as an Orthodox church is currently in the process of being constructed along the park's north entrance access road (see HERE on Google StreetView).
 Many feel that as the spomenik complex is a site of crimes against various ethnicities and religion, it should be kept as a place of non-denominational peace and mourning, rather than one marked by overtly religious symbols and structures.